workflowhub-eu/about/docs/citable.md

    * Description
    * License

 {% include callout.html type="tip" content="For each of the registered users, it may be good to check that their [ORCID](https://orcid.org/) identifier has been registered.
 This ensures that the people will be uniquely identified.
-Users can edit _"My Profile"_ to link to ORCID." %}
+Users can edit My Profile to link to ORCID." %}

 ### 2. Freeze the workflow version